 - Head to the tourist police – if you have a crime to report.

 It won’t just be the potential thieves you have to watch out for in Malaysia – the natural world can be pretty dangerous too, if not MORE so.
 Being aware not only in an urban environment but also when you’re in trekking mode, will help you stay safe.
-Be respectful of local customs and everything should be dreamy.
+Be respectful of local customs, follow these basic travel tips for Malaysia, and everything should be dreamy.

 Keeping your money safe in Malaysia